Joey Votto Player Props: Reds vs. Padres

-After going 0-for-3 in his most recent game, Joey Votto and the Cincinnati Reds face the San Diego Padres (who will hand the ball to Michael Wacha) at 1:40 PM ET on Saturday.
+Joey Votto -- 0-for-3 in his last game -- will be in action for the Cincinnati Reds against the San Diego Padres, with Adrian Morejon on the mound, on July 2 at 1:40 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Padres.
+He had a hitless showing in his last game (0-for-3) against the Padres.

 Joey Votto Game Info & Props vs. the Padres